- First of All, What is Employee Engagement?

 Eliminate challenges and roadblocks.

-As the companies are shifting to remote work culture team meetings are constant.
+As the companies are shifting to remote work culture, virtual team meetings are constant.
 It is because the companies are trying to compensate for the lack of face-to-face interactions that used to be a part of regular work culture.
 However, unnecessary virtual meetings can prove harmful to already stressed-out remote workers.
 These virtual meetings can get replaced by a team-wide email.
 For the necessary virtual conferences, mark a calendar and ensure only vital people are in the interview.

 A study has found that 63% of the employees wanted to quit because inappropriate communication interfered with their ability to do seamless tasks.
 Many professionals are working as distributed teams making the interaction difficult.

 According to research, knowledge sharing positively affects employee engagement.
 This happens simultaneously when the workplace is open.
 But during remote work, it is a little bit difficult.
 Put some effort into structuring it.
-Here are some practices to follow that’ll help you to kickstart online knowledge sharing sessions:
+Here are some practices to follow that'll help you to kickstart online knowledge-sharing sessions:

 -